F-Ting/Project-Collab/Collaborate.md

 ## Sprints

 - We will be using two week sprints.
 This works out quite nicely with the timeline we need to meet with the phase1 and phase2 deadlines.
-- For each sprint, each pair will try to complete the tasks created for the story they have been assigned to.
+- For each sprint, each pair will try to complete the tasks created for the task they have been assigned to.
 - In between sprints, the scrum master will decide how to best reassign tasks to keep up with completing the sprint.

 ## Scrum Master

 - The scrum master is **Daniel**.
-- He will be responsible for organising meetings and decide how to best reassign tasks after reassessing the project mid sprint and at the end of a sprint.
+- He will be responsible for organizing meetings and decide how to best reassign tasks after reassessing the project mid sprint and at the end of a sprint.

 ## TDD Person